YEPG + BSG Joint Event (October)

 CARBON BITE NIGHT SERIES 2019

-Join us to discuss the GLA updates on carbon factors and their impact on design for new residential developments.
+We have discussed the GLA updates on carbon factors and their impact on design for new residential developments.

 THE VALUE OF FM & DESIGN ENGAGEMENT TO NARROW THE PERFOMANCE GAP (10.04.2019)